winston-wan/MTC_GitHub_AzureDevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 8: Trigger CI-CD pipeline

-In this task, you will commit changes to the `MCW-OSS-PaaS-and-DevOps` starter application and trigger the full CI/CD pipeline through Jenkins, resulting in the updated application being added to a new Docker image, pushed to ACR, and deployed to Web App for Containers.
+In this task, you will commit changes to the `MTC_GitHub_AzureDevOps` starter application and trigger the full CI/CD pipeline through Jenkins, resulting in the updated application being added to a new Docker image, pushed to ACR, and deployed to Web App for Containers.

 1. Return to VS Code on your Lab VM, open the `.dockerignore` file, and delete the line containing __DockerFile*__ from the file.
 This will allow Jenkins to use the file to build the container in the Jenkins CI/CD pipeline.